Climbing the Cape Lookout Lighthouse

 Please Note: ticket prices do not include the cost of ferry transportation.
 For more information on ferry services please contact the ferry companies directly.

-Only 4 groups of 10 people may enter the lighthouse per hour.
-(This safety limit was established by engineers after they examined the lighthouse.)
+* The safety limit of 10 people in the upper levels of the lighthouse was established by engineers after they examined the structure.

 Warning: The climb to the top is strenuous.
 It may be hot, humid, noisy and dim inside the lighthouse.
 Climbing the 207 steps to the gallery is roughly equal to climbing a 12-story building.
 The stairs are narrow and groups going up will share the stairs with groups returning to the bottom.